A^1-invariance of non-stable K_1-functors in the equicharacteristic case: Introduction

 \section{Introduction}

 Let $R$ be a commutative ring with 1.
 Let $G$ be a reductive group scheme over $R$ in the sense of~\cite{SGA3}.
-We say that $G$ has isotropic rank $\ge n$, if every normal semisimple reductive $R$-subgroup of $G$ contains $(\Gm_{,R})^n$.
+We say that $G$ has isotropic rank $\ge n$, if every non-trivial normal semisimple $R$-subgroup of $G$ contains $(\Gm_{,R})^n$.

-The assumption that $G$ has isotropic rank $\ge 1$ implies that $G$ contains a proper parabolic subgroup.
+If $G$ is not a torus, the assumption that $G$ has isotropic rank $\ge 1$ implies that $G$ contains a proper parabolic subgroup~\cite[Exp.
+XXVI, Proposition 6.1]{SGA3}.
 For any reductive group $G$ over $R$ and a parabolic subgroup $P$ of $G$, one defines the elementary subgroup $E_P(R)$ of $G(R)$ as the subgroup generated by the $R$-points of the unipotent radicals of $P$ and of an opposite parabolic subgroup $P^-$, and considers the corresponding non-stable $K_1$-functor $K_1^{G,P}(R)=G(R)/E_P(R)$~\cite{PS,St-poly}.
+It does not depend on the choice of $P^-$ by~\cite[Exp.
+XXVI Cor.
+1.8]{SGA3}.
 In particular, if $A=k$ is a field and $P$ is minimal, $E(k)$ is nothing but the group $G(k)^+$ introduced by J. Tits~\cite{Tits64}, and $K_1^G(k)$ is the subject of the Kneser--Tits problem~\cite{Gil}.
 If $G=\GL_n$ and $P$ is a Borel subgroup, then $K_1^G(R)=\GL_n(R)/E_n(R)$, $n\ge 1$, are the usual non-stable $K_1$-functors of algebraic $K$-theory.
 If $G$ has isotropic rank $\ge 2$, then $K_1^{G,P}(R)$ is independent of $P$ by the main result of~\cite{PS}, and we denote it by $K_1^G(R)$.
+If $G$ is a torus, we define $K_1^G(R)=G(R)$ for coherence.
 See~\S~\ref{sec:prel} for a formal definition and further properties of $K_1^G$.